killergerbah/asbplayer/README.md

 To adjust audio or subtitle selection, adjust the selected time interval for the card using the slider at the bottom of the export dialog.
 The newly selected time interval can be applied using the checkmark buttons in either the sentence or audio fields.
 See this [video](https://youtu.be/BSr_JusW8E8?t=34) for a demo of this.

-### Changing subtitle offset
+### Adjusting subtitle offset

 <kbd>Ctrl+Left/Right</kbd> will adjust subtitle offset so that the previous/next subtitle appears at the current timestamp. <kbd>Ctrl+Shift+Left/Right</kbd> will adjust offset by 100 ms increments.

-You can also adjust offset manually by clicking on the text field in the controls, typing a number, and pressing <kbd>Enter</kbd>.
+You can also adjust offset manually by clicking on the "Subtitle Offset" text field in the controls in the asbplayer tab, typing a number, and pressing <kbd>Enter</kbd>.

 ### Subtitle track detection for streaming video